sepses/Krystal/README.md

 ```bash
 $ java -jar ./target/SimpleLogProvenance-0.0.1-SNAPSHOT-jar-with-dependencies.jar
 ```
 The log processing will take a couple of time depending the size of the input data.
 After processing the input data, several output files will be produced, such as: the dependency (provenance) graphs (in RDF/.ttl file), the alert data (in RDF-star/.ttl), and the compressed version of the RDF graph (in .hdt).
-We provided several example RDF output (in RDF and .HDT) file under the directory [experiment/output](https://github.com/sepses/Krystal/tree/main/experiment/output).
-See the example below:
+See the example process below:

 ```bash
 $ java -jar .\target\SimpleLogProvenance-0.0.1-SNAPSHOT-jar-with-dependencies.jar